greghunt/tailpress/README.txt

 == Known Issues ==

+### Device Preview Mode in Block Editor

 The non-desktop preview modes in the block editor utilize an iframe and [don't load assets properly](https://github.com/WordPress/gutenberg/issues/38673).
 Therefore your Tailwind styles won't be visible here.

+### Page Caching

+If you have any page caching on your site, you'll have to clear your cache for the best experience.

 == Changelog ==